 at the University of Florida

 Accommodations are the individual responsibility of each guest.
 Accommodations in Davie, Plantation, Ft.
-Lauderdale, or even near the beachare acceptable locations.
-Please see the color flyer above for detailed hotel information.
+Lauderdale, or even near the beach are acceptable locations.

 2450 SW 64th Ave.

 Davie, FL 33317

 Discounts are available for youth (<18), college students (with ID), county agents, Master Beekeeper Program Students, Florida Master Gardeners and Florida Master Naturalists.
 Discounts are also available for families (parents and dependent children), and kids under 5 are free.
 Please see registration page on eventbrite.com for prices.
 Meals are included in the price.

 We welcome local bee associations to purchase ONE 2-day ticket at a discounted price of $150, then raffle it off at your discretion.
 For example, if you purchase the dicount ticket and raffle it off for $10 a ticket, you could fundraise for your club with just 15 people!
 Please email firstname.lastname@example.org for more details.
 What a great way to encourage enrollment in your club, with a chance to win a ticket to Florida's largest educational beekeeping event!
 Start your raffle early!!!

 2016 Keynote Speakers: Dr. Larry Connor & Dr. Justin Schmidt